Aug 20, 2025

 Why You Need to Understand the Carbon Footprint of Plastic Food Packaging

-The carbon footprint of plastic covers its full life cycle, from production to disposal.
+At a Glance The carbon footprint of plastic covers its full life cycle, from production to disposal.
 PP and PE emit less CO₂e than PET; bioplastics aren’t always greener.
 Plastic often beats glass and paper in carbon impact due to light weight.
 Scope 3 emissions are big — better recycling helps reduce them.
-Imagine holding a plastic food […]
+Imagine holding […]

 Read More +